-A Soc 262 (Class # 1054)
+A Soc 262 (Class # 1205)

 Sociology of Gender (3)

 This course examines how gender is socially constructed in contemporary U.S. society.
-The course examines how gender orders our everyday lives, our sense of self, our friendships, romances, conversations, clothing, body image, entertainment, work, sexuality, and parenthood.
+The course examines how gender orders our everyday lives-our sense of self, our friendships, romances, conversations, clothing, body image, entertainment, work, sexuality, and parenthood.
 Students will learn how conceptions about gender create and enforce a system of gender difference and inequality.
-This course will examine the lives, experiences, and representations of heterosexual and lesbian, gay, bisexual, transgendered and queer (LGBTQ) persons.
-The course will reveal the “common sense” world of gender that surrounds us by exposing the workings of institutions such as the family, the classroom, the workplace, and the media.
-Throughout the course we will emphasize the ways in which people experience gender opportunities and constraints differently according to their race, gender, class, and sexuality.
-Only one version of A SOC 262 may be taken for credit.
-Prerequisite(s): A SOC 115 or permission of instructor (SS).
+This course will examine the lives, experiences and representations of heterosexual and lesbian, gay, bisexual, transgendered and queer (LGBTQ) persons.
+The course will reveal the common sense world of gender that surrounds us by exposing the workings of institutions such as the family, the classroom, the workplace, and the media.
+Throughout the course we will emphasize the ways in which people experience gender opportunities and constraints differently according to their race, gender, class and sexuality.
+Prerequisite(s): A SOC 115 or 115Z; or permission of instructor.

-A Soc 350 (Class # 1085)
+A Soc 282 (Class # 1283)

 A Soc 359 (Class # 1135)

 Medical Sociology (3)

 Comprehensive introduction to sociological factors in disease etiology and illness behavior and to the sociology of the organization of medical practice and the health professions.
-A Soc 359Z is the writing intensive version of A Soc 359 and A Soc 359W is the writing intensive and oral discourse version of A Soc 359; only one of A Soc 359, A Soc 359Z, and A Soc 359W may be taken for credit.
-Prerequisite(s): A Soc 115 or 115Z (SS).
+A SOC 359Z is the writing intensive version of A SOC 359 and A SOC 359W is the writing intensive and oral discourse version of A SOC 359; only one of A SOC 359, A SOC 359Z, and A SOC 359W may be taken for credit.
+Prerequisite(s): A SOC 115 or 115Z.

 Instructor: Kaya Hamer-Small

-A Soc 384 (Class # 1086)
+A Soc 384 (Class # 1026)